btroncone/learn-rxjs/operators/transformation/mergemap.md

 The **mergeMap** operator takes a project function, subscribing to the returned observable and emitting the output.  **mergeMap** can also handle promises, emitting the resolved value, and arrays or iterables, emitting each value in a sequence.

+---
-> :bulb:  flatMap is an alias for mergeMap!
+:bulb:  flatMap is an alias for mergeMap!

-> :bulb:  mergeMap is one of the most popular operators for handling HTTP requests!
+:bulb:  This is one of the most popular operators for handling HTTP requests!

+---

 ### Examples